PointCloudLibrary/pcl/doc/tutorials/content/pcl_plotter.rst

 Point-Correspondences
 ---------------------
 This the most fundamental way of providing input.
-Provide the point correspondences, that is (x,y) coordinates, for the plot using a vector<pair> in *addPlotData*
+Provide the point correspondences, that is (x,y) coordinates, for the plot using a std::vector<std::pair> in *addPlotData*

 .. code-block:: cpp

     ...
-    vector<pair<double, double> > data;
+    std::vector<std::pair<double, double> > data;
     populateData (data);
     plotter->addPlotData (data,"cos");
     ...